kimdoh/id_proto/week4/nextsteps.md

 All elements should nest inside of the divs you built for your responsive grid.

-Fill in *at least two duplicates* of that file with example content from data viz projects that you have found to be inspirational by next week.
+Fill in *at least two duplicates* of that file with example content from data viz projects that you have found to be inspirational, by next Friday.

-Check out [wirify](https://www.wirify.com) to peak into how blog designs you like are constructed out of gridded divs.
+Check out [wirify](https://www.wirify.com) to peak into how the blog designs that you like are constructed out of gridded divs.